lg/cloudy-gamer/README.md

 Ideally in the future we'll have support for:

 - Multiple cloud providers (AWS, Azure, GCP, etc)
-- No magic AMIs, auto-configuring machines from native cloud images
+- No magic AMIs, auto-configuring machines from native cloud images **(working on it, see BETA above)**

 # Help?